-The core curriculum addresses competencies for effective participation in workplace injury and illness prevention programs and on joint labor-management health and safety committees.
-The core curriculum consists of the following modules:
+The core modules address competencies for effective participation in workplace injury and illness prevention programs (IIPPs) and on joint labor-management health and safety committees.
+The core modules include:

 - Identifying Hazards in the Workplace

 - Controlling Hazards in the Workplace

 - Rights and Responsibilities under Cal/OSHA